NAME

 For example, 3M2I3MD describes an alignment that starts with three

-or mismatches, and a single deletion.
+in the target), three matches or mismatches, and a single deletion (a

 Operations